Degrees/Diplomas: Ph. D., University of Michigan

 Research Interests: Moral development and culture; Children’s eyewitness testimony, parent-child relations, medical decision-making

-Born in Brooklyn, I went to Erasmus Hall high school, received my BA in Psychology from Brooklyn College, my MA from UNC and my doctorate in Social Psychology from the University of Michigan, where I worked at the Research Center for Group Dynamics, founded by students of Kurt Lewin.
-Later, while working as a RA on a research project on parenting and moral development at the Merrill-Palmer Institute, I became acquainted with and got ‘hooked on’ a developmental approach to social and moral phenomena.
+My BA in Psychology is from Brooklyn College, my MA from UNC and my doctorate in Social Psychology from the University of Michigan, where I was trained at the Research Center for Group Dynamics.
+Later, while working on a research project on parenting and moral development at the Merrill-Palmer Institute, I became acquainted with and got ‘hooked on’ a developmental approach to social and moral phenomena.
 I’ve taught at MIT, Sarah Lawrence College, Lehman College [CUNY] and since 1981 at the CUNY Graduate Center.
-My research interests include: a) young children’s understanding of real-life moral and other transgressions; b) children’s and adults’ eyewitness identification treated as moral decision-making, especially their eyewitness and cross-race identification, b) children’s and adults’ beliefs in collective punishment in the U.S. and Japan, c) parent-child relations, including parents’ beliefs about the goals of parenting and children’s judgments of the fairness of parents, and d) moral suggestibility.
-Some of my research has been and continues to be carried out in Brazil and Japan.)
+My research interests include: a) young children’s understanding of real-life moral and other transgressions; b) children’s and adults’ eyewitness identification treated as moral decision-making, including studies of cross-race identification; and, c) parent-child relations, including parents’ beliefs about the goals of parenting and children’s judgments of the fairness of parents, across cultures.
+(Some of my research has been and continues to be carried out in Brazil and Japan.)
 My theoretical approach is decidedly developmental.